devinbarry/netgate-xml-to-xlsx/README.md

 ### Sanitize Before Use
 Netgate configuration files contains sensitive information.
-Sanitize the files before processing.
+The XML file must be sanitized before processing.
-Only sanitized files can be processed.
 The original (unsanitized) file is deleted.

 ```
 # Sanitize Netgate configuration file(s) for review.
 netgate-xml-to-xlsx --sanitize firewall-config.xml
-netgate-xml-to-xlsx --sanitize dir/*
+netgate-xml-to-xlsx --sanitize dir/*.xml
 ```

-The sanitize step alters the XML format and layout as it goes through a binary conversion and back to XML again.

 ### Convert to Spreadsheet
 * By default, output is sent to the `./output` directory.
 * Use the `--output-dir` parameter to set a specific output directory.
-* The output filename is based on the `hostname` and `domain` elements of the XML `system` element.
+* The output filename is the input filename with `.xlsx` attached to the end.
-* Only sanitized files can generate a spreadsheet output.

 ```
 # Convert a Netgate firewall configuration file.
 netgate-xml-to-xlsx firewall-config.xml

 # Convert all files in a directory.
-netgate-xml-to-xlsx ../source/*-sanitized.xml
+netgate-xml-to-xlsx /fwalls/*-sanitized.xml
 ```

 ## Implementation Notes

-### Why a plugin architecture?

-This is an explicit decision to provide flexibility vs. speed/efficiency.
-A standard interface only gets so far and attempting to shoe-horn some of the complex elements into a standardized approach seemed futile.
+### Plugins

+Each top-level (or installed package) element is implemented in a separate plugin.
+The plugin name matches the XML element being processed.

-Some additional advantages are:
+Some advantages to implementing plugins:

 * Simplifies testing.
   Plugins parse XML and return a list of rows to be output.
   Plugins do not do their own output.
-  This allows tests to provide source XML and check the returned rows.
+  Test provide source XML and check the returned rows.
 * There are numerous Netgate plugins which I'll probably never see.
-  Now people can add their own plugins, along with tests.
+  You can add your own plugins, along with tests.
-* Allows us to have a configuration file that defines what plugins to run, and the order in which to run them.

 ## Nosec on lxml imports